-Apple iPad mini with Retina display review
+Apple iPad mini with Retina display full review

 Apple has finally delivered on the Retina display-equipped iPad mini. (iPad mini 2 review) But for the millions that already have the iPad mini 1, the smallest tablet in Apple’s lineup, is it worth upgrading?
 Read our Apple iPad mini 2 with Retina display vs Apple iPad mini comparison review to find out.